jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

 * Chrom, Start, End, Strand : region localization in the genome.
 * GeneName : gene symbol (may not be unique).
 * Type : gene, exon, intron or transcript, in case they are mixed in the output (see `-t`).
-* Sense : for stranded protocols (see :option:`-s`), sense and antisense read counts are reported on two different lines.
-If not stranded, returns '.' .
+* Sense : for strand-specific protocols (see :option:`-s`), sense and antisense read counts are reported on two different lines.
+If not specified, returns '.' .
 * Synonym : list of synonym IDs (see :option:`--exon_cutoff`), if any, '.' otherwise.

+The file starts with a 1-line header listing the field names.

 Options
 -------